KyleRego/KyleRego.github.io/collections/_posts/2025-03-27-tech-consulting-pen.markdown

 ![Tech Consulting pen](assets/tech-consulting-pen.jpg)

 Tech Consulting for me was one of those short jobs that just didn't work out, I was an employee for 1 month.
-I had ethical reasons to not continue with the company which for me was very helpful to move states which was what I wanted to do at the time, and that turned out to be a good step forward for me even if the job didn't work out.
+I had ethical reasons to not continue with the company, but they did help me with moving states which was what I wanted to do when I accepted the job.
+That turned out to be a good step forward for me even if the job didn't work out.